umarcor/osvb/doc/apis/logging.rst

 users are expected to handle them independently when mixed (HDL + cocotb) testsuites are run.
 However, there is work in progress for hopefully unifying them automatically (through some post-simulation helper hook).
 Anyway, while generated independently, the OSVR core can be used for aggregating them.

+..
+NOTE:: In the JUnit XML format, the result of each test is only explicitly provided in case of failure, error or skip.
+  Therefore, the absence of result indicates a passed test case.

 PSL report
 ----------